Star Wars: Knights of the Old Republic (video game): Development

 In July 2000, BioWare announced that they were working with LucasArts to create a Star Wars role-playing video game for the PC and next-generation consoles.
 Joint BioWare CEO Greg Zeschuk commented that "The opportunity to create a richly detailed new chapter in the Star Wars universe is incredibly exciting for us.
 We are honored to be working with the extremely talented folks at Lucas Arts, developing a role-playing game based upon one of the most high-profile licenses in the world."
 The game was officially unveiled as Star Wars: Knights of the Old Republic at E3 2001.
 At this point, the game had been in development for around six months.
 "Preproduction started in 2000, but the discussions started back in 1999," LucasArts' Mike Gallo said, "The first actual e-mails were in October or November of '99.
 That's when we first started talking to BioWare.
 But some really serious work finally started at the beginning of 2000."
+The game was originally titled Age of the Jedi, but LucasArts rejected the name and instead suggested Knights of the Old Republic.

 The decision to set the game four thousand years before Star Wars: Episode I – The Phantom Menace was one of the first details about the game made known.
 LucasArts gave BioWare a choice of settings for the game.
 "LucasArts came to us and said that we could do an Episode II game," BioWare CEO Raymond Muzyka said.
 "Or LucasArts said we could go 4,000 years back, which is a period that's hardly been covered before."
 BioWare chose to set the game four thousand years before the films as it gave them greater creative freedom.
 They aimed to create content similar to that from the films but different enough to be a definite precursor.
 Concept work had to be sent to "the ranch" to be approved for use.
 Muzyka noted that very little of their content was rejected: "It was more like, 'Can you just make his head like this rather than like that.'
 So it was all very feasible.
 There were good suggestions made and they made the game better, so we were happy to do them.
 It was a good process really and I think we were pleasantly surprised how easy LucasArts was to work with."
 Zeschuk said that "Overall, we were really happy with the results.
 We felt like we had enough freedom to truly create something wonderful."